Design error may have caused SpaceX rocket explosion in 2015: NASA

 "We appreciate NASA’s insight and continued partnership, and we look forward to next month’s launch of a flight-proven Dragon for the company’s fourteenth resupply mission to the International Space Station (CRS-14) as well as the launch of the Transiting Exoplanet Survey Satellite (TESS) for NASA," the spokesman said.

 SpaceX has completed 30 Falcon 9 missions, including six resupply missions to the International Space Station for NASA, since the June 2015 explosion.
-A SpaceX satellite code-named Zuma plummeted into the Indian Ocean in January.
+A SpaceX satellite, carrying a payload code-named Zuma plummeted into the Indian Ocean in January.
 The defense contractor that manufactured the satellite's payload told ABC News at the time that the mission was classified and declined to comment on the loss of the satellite.